 Chesham Museum – in the Market Square, displays images and artefacts illustrating the story of the town and its more quirky characters, such as Roger Crab, the 'Mad Hatter' of Lewis Carroll's Alice in Wonderland or the wealthy Lowndes family of The Bury, rivals of the Skottowes who owned the mansion next door.
-When the Skottowes lost the game of cards that was to determine who should have the upper hand, the Lowndes duly bought their house and pulled it down.
+When the Skottowes lost the game of cards, the Lowndes duly bought their house and pulled it down.
 The site is now Chesham's Lowndes Park.

 Chesham's Local Produce Market – has been voted Britain's Greenest Market.
 It operates in the Market Square on the fourth Saturday of each month, selling an enticing range of farm fresh produce, fruit juice, preserves, cakes and savouries, plants and more besides.

 The Elgiva stages an excellent programme of professional live entertainment, which includes all kinds of music, ballet, drama and pantomime.

 Each of these six local walks, contains a map and description of the route, points of interest and historical facts, along with attractive photographs and historical pictures of the route.
 There is also guidance on how to get to Chesham to start your walks.

 The Chess Valley Walk – is a station-to-station, 10 mile (or shorter) linear walk following the valley of the little River Chess from Chesham to Rickmansworth, touching the villages of Latimer, Chenies (and Chenies Manor) and Sarratt.
 The landscape is rich in wildlife: keep an eye out for kingfishers, water voles, brown trout and dragonflies.